-2. Take the Law School Admissions Test (LSAT).
-The LSAT is offered nine times a year, in January, February, March, April, June, July, September, October, and November.
+- Take the Law School Admissions Test (LSAT).
+The LSAT is offered several times a year.
 Register to take the test by clicking here.

-4. Submit your electronic application to SULC (with a $50 nonrefundable fee) by clicking here.
+- Submit your electronic application to SULC (with a $75 non-refundable fee) by clicking here.

 In conjunction with Southern University-Baton Rouge, SULC is proud to offer students the opportunity to earn more than one degree through a dual degree curriculum.
 Students applying for admission to the JD/Masters of Public Administration Dual Degree Program must submit all of the documentation required of a first year student outlined above, as well as submit a separate application to the Graduate School of Southern University-Baton Rouge with an official copy of your GRE report.
 You have to be a full-time student to apply to the dual degree program.